 - an executive summary and continuous improvement plan; and

 - annual progress reports on continuous improvement implementation.

 Periodic Comprehensive Review Standards and Instructions

 Below are the PCR standards used as a unit's self-study.
-The standards are revised annually based on feedback from the campus, particularly those units recently completing their PCR.
+The standards are revised periodically based on feedback from the campus.
 Please feel free to contact IRAP to offer any additional feedback.

 Schedule for Periodic Comprehensive Reviews